f-fathurrahman/ffr-komputasi-material/TALKS/PRESE_TOPIK_2020/PRESE.rst

 - Avoid big atomistic systems (reducing the load of computing facilities in ITB)

-- Education: any details of solving KS problem are not well described in literatures, especially in terms of the actual code.
+- Education: many details of solving KS problem are not well described in literatures, especially in terms of the actual code.

 ----